 Set up a live channel

 After getting all your equipment into place, it’s time to set up your live channel.
-This can be done in your DaCast account or another service.
+This can be done in your Dacast account or another service.
 For a more detailed walkthrough on how to set up a live stream, click here.

 You will need an encoder for your live stream, though.
-Adobe Flash Media Live is a free encoder which you can directly download from your DaCast account.
+Adobe Flash Media Live is a free encoder that you can directly download from your Dacast account.
 Since we are talking about animal streaming, though, we can assume many will be using IP cameras.
 Unfortunately, IP cameras are generally restrictive in what encoders will work with them.
 The Pro version of Wirecast is one example of an encoder that will work with an IP camera setup.

 Videos have become the preferred medium online these days.
 You should share your video across the web by embedding it to your website for easier access.
 It’s easy to do this.
 Just copy and paste the share code found on the ‘Publish Settings’ section to your web code page.
 More instructions on embedding can be found on this blog.

 Get your animals ready for hair and makeup

 Just kidding!
 But do make sure that the main stars of the show are ready for the camera.
 One of our broadcasters had a problem with an animal when it decided to go to the bathroom in the middle of the broadcast.
 No one wants to see poop live on screen, even if it is from a cute and cuddly panda.